ndesmo/ieee-fraud-detection/README.md

 In order to run the code, you must first download the input files from Kaggle.
 You can then refer to these from the command line when running either `process_data.py`, `train_classifier.py` or `run_model.py`

+## Files to use

+* `process_data.py` - Apply initial processing to the transaction and identity datasets and save results to a `sqlalchemy` database
+* `train_classifier.py` - Train the model on the database file and save the model to a local pickle file
+* `run_model.py` - Run the saved model on the raw CSV input for the transaction and identity datasets and output a Kaggle submission CSV.

 ## Summary of analysis

 Please see [Capstone Project.ipynb](https://github.com/ndesmo/ieee-fraud-detection/blob/master/libs/ieee_fraud_detection/notebooks/Capstone%20Project.ipynb) for a full detailed write up about the project.